PhuNH/phunh.github.io/_notes/firefox.md

   - makes it a requirement for websites to ask for HTML5 canvas extraction permission without which text in Notes on iCloud.com is not displayed properly,
   - that permission is also required for Whatsapp Web version to show the QR code,
   - makes Firefox to report UTC time to websites,
+  - makes Zoom show a white screen instead of the video and shared screen,
   - fixes the user-agent to version 68 and Windows 10.
 - **webgl.disabled = false**
   - needs to be `true` for Notes on iCloud.com to be able to open.